KBNLresearch/omSipCreator/doc/sip-spec.md

 ### MODS

-The *mods* element contains the actual metadata elements.
-Most of these are imported from the KB catalogue record.
-Since the catalogue use Dublin Core (with some custom extensions), the DC elements are mapped to equivalent MODS elements.
+The *mods* element contains descriptive and bibliographic metadata, most of which are imported from the KB catalogue record.
+Since the catalogue use Dublin Cores (with some custom extensions), the DC elements are mapped to equivalent MODS elements.
 The mapping largely follows the [*Dublin Core Metadata Element Set Mapping to MODS Version 3*](http://www.loc.gov/standards/mods/dcsimple-mods.html) by Library of Congress.
 The table below shows each MODS element with its corresponding data source:

 |MODS|Source|
 |:--|:--|